pirovc/ganon/docs/params.md

   --output-all          Output a file with all unique and multiple matches (.all) (default: False) --output-unclassified
-                        Output a file with unclassified read headers (.unc) (default: False) --output-single       When using multiple hierarchical levels, output everything in one file instead of one per hierarchy (default: False)
+                        Output a file with unclassified read headers (.unc) (default: False) --output-stats        Output a file with statistic of classification (.sta) (default: False) --output-single       When using multiple hierarchical levels, output everything in one file instead of one per hierarchy (default: False)